-The full allowance may only be claimed if the person with the disability is the taxpayer, his or her spouse, his or her child or his or her spouse's child.4 The full allowance is not available for other dependants, for example a foster child, which is not a "child" as defined.
+The full allowance may only be claimed if the taxpayer, his or her spouse, his or her child, the child of his or her spouse is a person with a disability.26 The full allowance is not available if other dependants, for example a foster child, which is not a "child" as defined have a disability.
 The expenses will be considered, but will be subject to the 7,5% limitation as discussed in 7.2.